-the atmosphere and thus a reduction of the lapse rate.
+The annual cycle of the TTL is driven by variations in upwelling, but mean TTL temperatures are quite sensitive to surface temperatures.
+A perturbation to the tropical mean SSTs leads to an offset in TTL temperatures, which can be further amplified by lapse rate feedback.
 For each perturbation experiment, we therefore retune the surface albedo to keep tropical SSTs exactly the same.
 This allows us to keep in an Earth-like regime in all experiments, and focus on the impact of the surface conditions on the upwelling in the TTL region, not on their influence on mean surface temperature.

-For example, the impact of a zonal redistribution of heat within in the tropical mixed layer on the global mean temperature is illustrated in Fig. 4a.
-The "W30a" and "W30" integrations have identical setups, including a purely zonal $30 \text{ W} \text{ m}^{-2}$ heat flux in the tropical mixed layer (as detailed in Section 3a), except that integration "W30a" has default albedo of 0.205, whereas integration "W30" has an adjusted albedo of 0.197.
-Even though the heat flux has no net zonal mean, just the introduction of zonal asymmetry to the tropical SSTs induces a 1.5 K zonal mean TTL cooling in integration W30a.
+The impact is perhaps easiest to explain by example and illustrated in Fig. 4a.
+The "W30a" and "W30" integrations both include a purely zonal $30 \text{ W} \text{ m}^{-2}$ heat flux in the tropical mixed layer (as detailed in Section 3a).
+Even though the heat flux has no net zonal mean, just the introduction of zonal asymmetry to the tropical SSTs induces a 1.5 K zonal mean cooling in integration W30a.
 This is associated with a cooling of the entire tropical troposphere that penetrates up into the UTLS.
 In integration W30, however, the albedo was decreased from the control value of 0.205 to 0.197 to maintain the tropical mean surface temperature.
 The overall change in the TTL structure induced by the heat flux is about the same in both integrations, e.g., the cold point rises relative to the control integration, but the W30 integration isolates the impact of the change in upwelling from that of the SST.